-Service Learning is about diving deep into real life.
-It is about asking important questions and understanding yourself.
-Through talking about what’s going on in the world, research into what makes things the way they are, and action to make change, you develop as a strong leader.
+Service learning is about diving deep into real life.
+It is about asking important questions and understanding who you are.
+Through talking about what’s going on in the world, research into what makes things the way they are, and action to make change, students develop as strong leaders.

-Service learning connects your classroom learning with the things that matter to you, in your community.
-With the new CPS Service Learning policy, teachers will include opportunities to connect classroom learning to community issues through service learning projects.
-Whether you are in Math class or P.E., World History or Spanish, you are applying what you learn in class to real-world problem solving and healing the community.
+Service learning connects classroom learning with the things that matter to students, in their community.
+Under the new CPS Service Learning Policy, teachers connect service learning opportunities in classroom learning to authentic community issues.
+Whether it is a Math class or P.E., World History or Spanish, students partner with teachers to apply what they learn in class to solving real-world problems and healing the community.

-The district requirement is 2 classroom-based service learning projects, one in Civics or AP Government and one in another class. * While every project will be different, all projects must connect to the curriculum, involve student voice, and include preparation, action, and reflection.
-As more and more teachers incorporate service learning projects in their classes, you will carry out more projects than this requirement – and you will make more and more of an impact on the world.
+While every project will be different, all projects must connect to the curriculum, involve student voice, and include preparation, action, and reflection.
+As teachers incorporate service learning projects in their classes, students will engage in more projects than this required by the policy – and will make more and more of an impact on the world.

-12th graders in most schools are still under the old service learning requirement of 40 hours.
-Though hours will no longer be a graduation requirement for students in Class of 2020 and beyond, your out-of-class volunteering and leadership will be recorded on your transcripts in the Awards and Honors section.
-This allows you to share your experiences and service with universities and employers.
+Though service hours will no longer be a graduation requirement for students in Class of 2020 and beyond, out-of-class volunteering and leadership will be recorded on student transcripts in the Awards and Honors section.
+This allows students to share their experiences and service with universities and employers.

-For more information, contact Alejandra Frausto, Project Based Learning Manager: firstname.lastname@example.org
+For more information, please contact Alejandra Frausto, Project-based Learning Manager: email@example.com